-On August 18, 2020, Governor Newsom declared a state of emergency for the fires, including those in Napa County.
+On August 18, 2020 and September 28, 2020, respectively, Governor Newsom declared states of emergencies for wildfires, including those in Napa County.

 Napa Valley Community Disaster Relief Fund grantees to-date providing services to those affected by the fires: